rongliangzi/MARUNet/README.md

 ## Data preparation

 Images and groundtruth are read into dataset via .json file which is specified in json directory.
-Groundtruth density maps can be downloaded from this link.
+Preprocessed Shanghaitech and UCF-QNRF datasets can be downloaded from this [link](https://pan.baidu.com/s/1S3dstjZ6JyxceQ4mccj77w)(Extraction Code: xvd2).
 Modifying the path in .json file and data can be read.

 ## Training